LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 To begin using our SDK for Auto Annotation (insert link here), start by completing the Layernext client initialization process.
 Once Layernext client is initialized, you can proceed by providing the necessary parameters to Auto Annotation SDK: Annotation Project ID, and optionally, model ID,input prompt,annotation type and confidence threshold.

-Important : Annotation projects should be created beforehand which includes the images you need to annotate.
+> :bulb: **Important :** Annotation projects should be created beforehand which includes the images you need to annotate.
 That project Id should be given in the above parameter.

 After setting these parameters, run the SDK to start the auto annotation process.
 The SDK will provide updates on the status of the operation.
 Please note that the duration of the process may vary based on the computational environment, so we ask for your patience.